michaellihs/michaellihs.github.io/_posts/2020-01-02-socat-docker.markdown

 tags: [docker, linux]
 ---

 Recently, I learned how to use [socat](https://linux.die.net/man/1/socat) to monitor the network traffic between the Docker CLI and the Docker host.
+This works by proxying the communication via socat and sending all traffic to stdout.
+Here is how it works for either Unix sockets or TCP sockets.

 Installing `socat` on Mac
 -------------------------